 Sentry works as a comprehensive console, providing your IT team with insight into any and all environmental changes in your remote IT spaces.
 The unit provides real-time visual access and data-backed reports from wherever you’ve deployed a Sentry device.

 Anything can happen in a remote IT space, from a simple human blunder to more unpredictable environmental threats.
 Disaster can strike at any minute, leading to costly server downtime.
 Thankfully, Sentry comes with a battery backup, ensuring constant visibility over your assets even after the location loses power or the network goes down.
-What’s more, Sentry users can also rely on an LTE backup to keep their systems in constant communication.

 Considering all of Sentry's features, the device and software remain very accessible for even the least tech-savvy operator.
 All you need is an internet connection to get up and running; once Sentry connects to your network, set up the app and pair the device with your dashboard.